vsespb/mt-aws-glacier/README.md

 * Filenames with CR (Carriage return, code 0x0D) LF (Line feed, code 0x0A) and TAB (0x09) are not supported (usually not a problem too).

+* Length of relative filenames.
+Currently limit is about 700 ASCII characters or 350 2-byte UTF-8 character (.. or 230 3-byte characters).

 (NOTE: if above requirements are not met, error will be thrown)

 ## Test/Play with it